Former NFL star Antonio Brown extradited from Dubai to stand trial in Miami shooting, police say

 On the night of May 16, Miami Police responded to a ShotSpotter alert in the area of Northeast 2nd Avenue and 67 Street in the Miami neighborhood of Little River.
 When officers arrived, an amateur boxing event, hosted by popular streamer Adin Ross, was being held.

-Video shared by the social media page ONLYinDADE showed Brown fighting off a group of people that he claimed were trying to rob him.
+Viral video shared on social media showed Brown fighting off a group of people that he claimed were trying to rob him.

 "I was jumped by multiple people who tried to steal my jewelry and cause physical harm to me," Brown said on X the following morning.

-In another video shared, Brown was then seen allegedly holding a black handgun while pursuing someone before shots could be heard off-camera.
+In another video shared online, Brown was then seen allegedly holding a black handgun while pursuing someone before shots could be heard off-camera.
 However, Brown did not make any mention of gunshots in his post.
-Nantambu was allegedly injured during the incident.
+Nantambu was allegedly injured during this incident.

-Miami Police spokesperson Ofc.
-Kiara Delva said officers questioned several people at the event but made no arrests.
-No injuries were reported either.
+Miami Police spokesperson Kiara Delva said at the time that officers questioned several people at the event but made no arrests.

-A month later, police issued a warrant for Brown's arrest, but the former professional athlete never turned himself in.
+A month later, in June, police issued a warrant for Brown's arrest, but the former professional athlete never turned himself in.

 "Mr. Brown appears to retrieve a black firearm from the right hip area" of the security official, the warrant said.
 "Cellphone video obtained from social media showed Mr. Brown with the firearm in his hand advancing toward Mr. Nantambu on the outside sidewalk.
 The video captures two shots which occur as Mr. Brown is within several feet of Mr. Nantambu."